Innocentem non condemnari (an innocent person should not be condemned).

 "Only that embryo existed yesterday, and by terminating it, I believed I had only inflicted harm upon that embryo.
 Only to that embryo and nothing more.
 Certainly not to someone!
 That's what I had always told myself.

 However, yesterday, a father lost his daughter in an accident.
 And, what are the words of this father today?
 More than once, I have heard him sigh alone in his room: 'Why aren't you here!
 Why aren't you here!'.
-What does the father grieve in the aftermath of this accident?
+What does this father grieve in the aftermath of this accident?
 The absence of his daughter today.
-But, this daughter who is missing today, who is absent today: who is she?
+But, this daughter who is absent today: who is she?

-The drama does not lie in in what happened yesterday, the one you saw yesterday, dead on the side of the road, the drama lies in what is not happening today, in the one you do not see today, living his life beside you!
+Where does the tragedy lie?
+Does it lie in what you saw yesterday, someone dead on the side of the road, or in what you don't see today, someone living his life beside you?

 "Before, I said that I had only terminated an embryo; now I say I have brought forth an Absent!"